Most Holy Trinity Church, Detroit: Culture

 The church has acted as a cultural center for Irish immigrants to Detroit, holding religious and cultural events, including Saint Patrick's Day celebrations.
 Later, it expanded to become a cultural center for Mexican and Maltese Catholic immigrants.
 It has been an advocate for the rights of immigrants in Detroit and nationally.

+The church has provided space to the Indians of North America Foundation (INAF).
+INAF provided educational and social resources to Corktown's Mohawk population, which was primarily made up of ironworkers and their families.

 The area around the church, including the church itself, was designated a historic district by the City of Detroit's Historic Designation Advisory Board in 1984.